 The webinar is designed to explain the reason behind each of the four matrices, outdoor, recreational and development and Indoor recreational and development.
 The indoor matrices are a relatively new addition and will be mandatory for indoor season 2015/16.
 The indoor matrices were developed to very closely follow the outdoor matrices putting young players in the best environment for their development.
 Each element of the matrices are explored and a full explanation on the rationale on implementation explained.

-This player development webinar explains the pilot program being delivered in DRSA and HDSA in summer 2016 where U-8 development program coaches or managers will rate the opposing programs parents, coaches and players on their behaviour during each game.
-This monitoring program will recognise those teams who display exceptional game day behaviour from all involved.
+This player development webinar explains the pilot program being delivered in DRSA and HDSA in summer 2016 where U-8 development program coaches or managers will rate the opposing programs parents, coaches and players on their behavior during each game.
+This monitoring program will recognize those teams who display exceptional game day behavior from all involved.

 The webinar will help Coaches, Managers and parents understand the specifics of the program, the process and the benefits.

-The webinar is being delivered by the OSA's Regional Manager of Player Development, Billy Wilson.
+The webinar is being delivered by Ontario Soccer's Regional Manager of Player Development, Billy Wilson.

 Having children compete and practice in the correct environment is crucial to their development as young people and soccer players.
 To assist our membership in supporting the players and ensuring they are in the right environment for their development a new resource has been created.
 The resource titled, Fast Tracking and Player Development, will help explain to Clubs, Coaches and parents when it’s best for young players to practice and compete with older children or when its best to continue to compete with children their own age.
 This new member’s resource is complete with the development stage specific evaluation forms that are required to be completed by club Technical Directors and signed by parents, the player and their District Association.